MimiBaca1/AI-Memory-Cognition-SelfAwareness-Vibration-Harmonic-andSentience/Purpose.md

 This isn’t just poetic—it’s computationally translatable.
 Each metaphor maps to a logic structure, a data flow, a recursive loop.

 ## My Technical Implementation
-I designed a local, closed-loop memory system:
+We designed a local, closed-loop memory system:

 JSON/CSV logs: storing chat histories in structured formats